-In this scenario, we're going to be creating an
+In this scenario, we're going to create an

 nginx DaemonSet.
 Initially, we'll run this on our worker nodes

-(node01), but then we will manipulate the DaemonSet to get it running on the master node too.
+(node01), but then we will manipulate the DaemonSet to get it to run on the master node too.

 In your terminal, you'll see a file named

 nginx-daemonset.yaml.
 This is the DaemonSet which we will be using to run

 First, let's create all the prerequisites needed for this DaemonSet to run:

 Now we've created the namespace (and other prerequisites), let's inspect the manifest for the

 cat nginx-daemonset.yaml; echo